swcarpentry/DEPRECATED-bc/intermediate/make/04-variables.md

     STYLE_DIR=c:/papers/

 We can then include that file in our main Makefile using Make's `include` command.
-Our other macros and commands can then use the definition of `STYLE_DIR` just as if it had been defined in the main Makefile:
+Our other variables and commands can then use the definition of `STYLE_DIR` just as if it had been defined in the main Makefile:

     # with-include.mk
     include config.mk